The Benefits of Supporting Local Producers and Agriculture

 Hand-made on our little farm in Sopchoppy, Florida, each soap is made with love.
 Made from the purist of cold pressed oils, essential, fragrance oils and all natural ingredients.

 Bill Wharton has been making hot sauces for family and friends for years.
-Twenty-one years ago he was persuaded to go into business.
+Twenty-seven years ago he was persuaded to go into business.
 And now his “Liquid Summer” hot sauces are a must-have for customers all over the Tallahassee area.
 Read Local Spotlight article.

 Address: 2873 Saint Augustine Road Monticello, FL 32344

 Southern Craft Creamery ice cream, sorbets, and sherbets are made with as many local ingredients as possible.
 They strive to create interesting flavors that accentuate the fresh, local ingredients.
 As local farmers they we want to support local farmers.
 There are numerous unique, top-quality ingredients grown/harvested right here in the Florida Panhandle.
 Southern Craft Creamery showcases them alongside local milk.
+More to the story about this award-winning creamery with Local Spotlight.

 Southern Seafood unloads boats daily from local fisherman to supply the southeast with the freshest seafood available.
 Whether it's fresh caught grouper and snapper, hand picked crab meat, stone crabs, fresh gulf shrimp or Apalachicola oysters, they're your source for the finest seafood in the south.